-Having some modern clothing mixed with romantic, nostalgic vintage inspired pieces is a beautiful and unique combination.
+Modern clothing mixed with romantic, nostalgic vintage, vintage-inspired pieces is a beautiful and unique combination.

 Creating a daily uniform, be it a tee shirt with a lace cardigan and skinny jeans or a button-up white shirt that has puffed sleeves.

 You will have grace and poise like a Victorian Lady with a proper wardrobe made just for you.